ArkFlame/FlameCore/docs/NpcAPI_Getting_Started_Guide.markdown

 # NpcAPI Getting Started Guide

-The `NpcAPI` provides a simple and powerful interface for controlling Citizens NPCs in Spigot/BungeeCord plugins, enabling features like spawning, movement, player interaction, and block breaking with a fluent, intuitive design.
-This guide outlines the essential steps to use the API effectively.
+The `NpcAPI` is a version-agnostic wrapper around the Citizens plugin, providing a simple, fluent interface for creating, controlling, and managing interactive NPCs with behaviors like pathfinding, combat, and automatic respawning in Spigot/BungeeCord plugins.

 ## 1. Dependencies